 Belladonna: if the flash centers on your face, which burns and turns bright red; you are restless, agitated and have palpitations

-MORE HERBS for MENOPAUSE relief
+MORE about HERBS for MENOPAUSE relief

 Black cohosh ( cimicifuga racemosa)